IBIO4615-AML/AML_NLU/README.md

 ![image](https://user-images.githubusercontent.com/98495468/187804121-3107c28a-1fc8-47eb-8cf0-e8fb9721da4d.png)

 1. Download the dataset in this page https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia.
 3. Open the Codes/caption_classification.py code.
-Then, load the images and his labels (the name of the image have the labels)
+Then, load the images and the labels (the name of the image have the label)

 ```bash
 #Example